Apr 8, 2025

 Employee Material Welfare

-In this analysis, employee material welfare is measured by net income, calculated from average annual wages minus the corresponding income tax and social contributions, for non-elderly single-person households, and then adjusted for per-capita social transfers in kind. (e.g., government spending on goods and services related to health, education, and other welfare programs for households).
+In this analysis, employee material welfare is measured by net income, calculated from average annual wages (plus the corresponding in-work benefits) minus the corresponding income tax and social contributions, for non-elderly single-person households, and then adjusted for per-capita social transfers in kind (e.g., government spending on goods and services related to health, education, and other welfare programs for households).
 The cost of living is also taken into account.
 The results are quite astonishing—in 2023, Taiwan ranks among the top five countries in employee material welfare, even surpassing the United States (see Figure 1).

 § Links: